Header Image 1

 What is the Exam Board for A-Level Physics?

-You will have internal assessment points in October, February and May of Year 12, October and February of Year 13.
+The A-Level Physics programme is assessed by the AQA exam board.
+Throughout the course, you will have internal assessment points in October, February, and May of Year 12, and again in October and February of Year 13.
+In May/June of Year 13, you’ll sit three final exams.

-Your practical skills will be continually assessed throughout Year 12 and Year 13
+Your practical skills will be assessed continuously throughout both Year 12 and 13, making sure you develop hands-on experience alongside theoretical knowledge.

 What are the Entry Requirements for A-Level Physics?